Masters Fashion: Augusta National asked Day to change his wardrobe so 'respectfully' he did it - ExBulletin

 With the greens hard and fast late in the afternoon, Hattons putted from 4 feet and rolled twice as far beyond the hole.
 He was still furious with the speed of the greens as he spoke to reporters a few minutes later.

 It looks horrible on TV, he said.
 But if it's a flat putt, it goes a foot, two steps, not six feet, but eight feet.
-I don't know what I have to do in this place to get lucky and shoot under par.
+I don't know what I have to do here to get lucky and shoot under par.”

 WARM START, COLD END